 All students will communicate and reflect effectively through writing, speaking, and presenting.

-All students will develop the habits of study enabling them to be successful in post-secondary pursuits
+All students will develop study habits that will enable them to achieve success in their post-secondary pursuits.

 All academic classes are designed to support either Small group, College Preparatory, or Honors instructions.